nottrobin/robinwinslow.uk/_posts/2013-03-09-how-photodirect-tried-to-steal-10-pounds-from-me.md

 >
 > -- <cite>nottrobin</cite>

-I can see from my second reply there that she might have thought I had opened the iPad's manufacturer box which led to...
+I can see from my second reply there that she might have thought I had opened the iPad's manufacturer box (I hadn't), which led to...

 The part where they try to steal £10